PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 The factory prepares Z, runs the requested plain rounds around one fold round, and reads Z. Both variants use scoped syndrome tags on `a`.
+The fold round is included in `synx_a`, but its X records are not bare X
+syndromes: bottom-row records carry input-side Z-check information.
+Consumers must combine X records with the partner Z records specified by `fold_s_round_gadget` to recover the corresponding check parity.

 ```python
 from pecos.testing import (